ngtkt0909/linux-kernel-module-template/README.md

 Print a message to kernel's message buffer on the module loaded/unloaded, open()/close(), write()/read().

+### 01.ktimer
+**Kernel Timer Template**.
+Timer handler using kernel timer is periodically executed, and it increments counter every 100ms.

 ## Install
 ### Self Compiling (for Ubuntu, etc)
 Download **linux-headers**: